Ted and Ralph

 Ted and Ralph are fictional characters created by Arthur Mathews and Graham Linehan, played by Paul Whitehouse and Charlie Higson in the BBC comedy sketch show The Fast Show.
-They featured in all three series of the show, and are arguably amongst the most recognised of the show's characters.
+They featured in all three series of the show.

 Characters

 Lord Ralph Mayhew (Higson) is an impoverished aristocrat in his early 30s who lives in his family mansion on an expansive country estate.
 He has never married or had children and is secretly in love with Ted.
 Ralph is painfully shy and reserved, occasionally hinted to have previously suffered from mental illness.
 The juxtaposition of Ralph's over-friendliness and Ted's embarrassed silence forms the basis for the humour in the sketches.
 Other characters, when seen, particularly Ted's fellow estate workers, seem aware of Ralph's sexuality and are uncomfortable in his presence, or make blatantly homophobic double-entendres, which Ralph always misses.

 Ted (Whitehouse) is an Irish groundsman who had worked for Lord Mayhew's late mother and father before Ralph inherited the estate.
 Though generally very quiet, Ted is wiser than he seems and occasionally profound: Ralph sees through Ted's social status and takes his opinion very seriously.
 Ted's affection for Ralph, although usually well-hidden, is obvious.
 He never joins in making fun of him with his mates and on one occasion defends him when a friend makes a joke that refers to Ralph's feelings for him.
 Ted seems to want to protect Ralph's innocence, not letting his friends shoot Ralph's deer because he "likes to see them wandering about".
 Ted's wife Esther, often referred to as "Mrs. Ted", is unseen (except in the prequel special).
-She dies at the end of the third series.
+Her unexpected death is the basis of an episode at the end of the third series.
 Ted's relationship with her seemed more familiar and comfortable than passionate, although he is affected badly by her death.